Contact Us for the Answers You Need

 What happens at a Hearing?

-A compensation judge will be assigned to the matter and conduct a hearing on the record.
-Testimony by each party and supporting exhibits are required by the court.
-The compensation judge will issue a final decision.
+A compensation judge will hear testimony by each party and receive exhibits.
+The compensation judge will then issue a decision.
 The insurer will have an attorney with a high level of expertise in these proceeding.
 You need the same level of representation.
 From the Hearing Division, cases may be appealed to the Workers’ Compensation Court of Appeals.
 The Court of Appeals cannot consider any new evidence.
 As such, it is essential that the Hearing record is complete.
-If a party is not satisfied with the outcome of the case at the Workers Compensation Court of Appeals, that party may appeal to the Minnesota Supreme Court.